wslh-bio/webinar-materials/nf-core/episodes/4-creating-pipelines.md

 | What are nf-core modules? | Explain the purpose and contents of nf-core modules. |
 | How do I add a module to an nf-core pipeline? | Add multiple modules to a custom nf-core pipeline. |

 To lower the difficulty barrier for nf-core pipeline development, nf-core provides a pipeline template that adheres to all nf-core guidelines, as well as a  command line tool (within nf-core tools) that allows users to create a custom pipeline using this nf-core base template.
+In this episode, we're going to create your own custom nf-core pipeline using this command line tool.

 ## Creating your custom pipeline